RuiHuangNUS/MARS-Reconfig/README.md

   (a) Calculate the Optimal Reconfiguration in a 3×2 assembly     |   (b) Calculate the Optimal Reconfiguration in a 3×3 assembly
 :---------------------------------------------------------------:|:--------------------------------------------------------------:
 ![cl_training](https://github.com/RuiHuangNUS/MARS-Reconfig/blob/main/Picture/robot_configuration_3x2.gif) | ![ol_training](https://github.com/RuiHuangNUS/MARS-Reconfig/blob/main/Picture/robot_configuration_3x3.gif)
+Advantages:
+No need for optimization with an objective function (Less time consumption) The optimal configuration ensures controllability and is theoretically guaranteed

 2. Ensures the safe transfer of all units
 We designed the Minimum Controllable Subassembly to enable the transfer of faulty units.
 <div align="center">
   <img src="https://github.com/RuiHuangNUS/MARS-Reconfig/blob/main/Picture/self_reconfiguration_flow.png?raw=true" alt="diagram" width="400"/>
 </div>
+Advantages:
+The minimum controllable subassembly ensures the safety of faulty units

 3. Examples

  (a) 3×2 assembly: full disassembly  |   (b) 3×2 assembly: partial disassembly